aprippington/C4.5-Algorithm-Optimisation-Framework-and-Visualiser/README.md

 # (C#) C4.5 Algorithm, Optimisation Framework and Visualiser
-This piece of software is a generalised framework for inducing and optimising classification trees.
+This software is a generalised framework for inducing and optimising classification trees.
-Given a dataset, we generate a decision/regression tree and then optimise the tree structure with respect to accuracy and size.
+Given a dataset, we generate a decision/regression tree using C4.5 and subsequently optimise the tree structure with respect to accuracy and size.

 ### Prerequisites